Weather Alert Radios Save Lives

 The best way to receive severe weather watches and warnings is with a tone-alert NOAA Weather Radio unit.
 A weather alert radio will give you the severe weather information direct from your local National Weather Service office within seconds.
 Watches and warnings are preceded by a tone-alert that can automatically activate your radio and get your attention with a high pitched alarm.
 Additional alert devices for the hearing impaired are also available for use with weather alert radios.
 Newer weather alert radios can be programmed to only alert you for watches and warnings for desired counties.

 Nearly 40% of all severe thunderstorms, tornadoes and flash floods occur at night in Illinois.
 It can be very difficult to hear an outdoor warning siren inside your home, at night, when you are asleep.
 A weather alert radio with a tone alarm feature will wake you up to warn you of an impending storm.
-Many of the people that survived the deadly tornado in Harrisburg, IL during the early morning hours of February 29, 2012 did so because they were alerted by a weather radio.
+Numerous people that survived the deadly tornado outbreak in Illinois on November 17, 2013 did so because they were alerted by a weather radio.

 Return to News Archive